Welcome to the Conversation Lab Page!

 Caitlin Volante (PhD Student)

-I am a first year PhD Student in Psychological Sciences working with Dr. Sarah Brown-Schmidt.
+I am a third year PhD Student in Psychological Sciences at Vanderbilt University working with Dr. Sarah Brown-Schmidt.
 I received my B.S. in Neuroscience from Florida State University.
-While there, I worked with Dr. Michael Kaschak, focusing my honors thesis project on the effects that gender, race, and social status have on the perception of high rising terminals.
+While there, I worked with Dr. Michael Kaschak in the Learning, Memory, and Language Lab.

 Alumni: